A $p$-adic Simpson correspondence for singular rigid-analytic varieties: -descent of vector bundles and Higgs bundles

 \begin{corollary} The presheaf

-sending $Y$ to $\Vect(Y)$ is an $h$-sheaf. \end{corollary}
+sending $Y$ to $\Vect(Y)$ is an $\eh$-sheaf. \end{corollary}

-\begin{remark} Since $\Sm$ does not admit fibre products, in order to talk about the $h$-topology on it, one can either use the language of covering sieves or require it to be an $h$-hypersheaf.
+\begin{remark} Since $\Sm$ does not admit fibre products, in order to talk about the $\eh$-topology on it, one can either use the language of covering sieves or require it to be an $\eh$-hypersheaf.
 These notions are equivalent by \cite[Lemma 6.5.2.9]{lurie2006higher} since the value is $2$-truncated.
-Since $\Sm$ forms a basis in $\Rig_h$ by the local smoothness of the $h$-topology, one can unfold a (hyper)sheaf on $\Sm_h$ to a (hyper)sheaf on $\Rig_h$ which induces an equivalence
+Since $\Sm$ forms a basis in $\Rig_\eh$ by the local smoothness of the $\eh$-topology, one can unfold a (hyper)sheaf on $\Sm_\eh$ to a (hyper)sheaf on $\Rig_\eh$ which induces an equivalence

-\end{remark} \begin{remark} One can give a alternative proof of \cref{thm.descent of vector bundles} by arguing that vector bundles on smooth rigid spaces satisfies $v$-descent.
-Indeed, vector bundles of smooth rigid spaces are equivalent to pro-\'etale vector bundles having a trivial geometric Sen operator by \cite[Theorem 4.8]{heuer2023p}.
-However, the later prestack satisfies $v$-descent by arguing similarly as in \cite[Theorem 3.5.8]{kedlaya2016relative2}.
+\end{remark} \begin{remark} One can give an alternative proof of \cref{thm.descent of vector bundles} by arguing that vector bundles on smooth rigid-analytic varieties satisfy $v$-descent.
+Indeed, vector bundles of smooth rigid-analytic varieties are equivalent to pro-\'etale vector bundles having a trivial geometric Sen operator by \cite[Theorem 4.8]{heuer2023p}.
+However, the latter prestack satisfies $v$-descent by arguing similarly as in \cite[Theorem 3.5.8]{kedlaya2016relative2}.
 Such facts are also observed in \cite[Theorem 7.13]{heuer2022moduli}, where we refer the reader for more details.
 The proof we give in the following is more geometric and intrinsic in flavor. \end{remark}

+By the following lemma, we will not distinguish vector bundles on (big) \'etale and (big) analytic sites of $X$.